test-kitchen/test-kitchen/docs/content/docs/getting-started/02-getting-help.md

   kitchen list [INSTANCE|REGEXP|all]              # Lists one or more instances kitchen login INSTANCE|REGEXP                   # Log in to one instance kitchen package INSTANCE|REGEXP                 # package an instance kitchen setup [INSTANCE|REGEXP|all]             # Change instance state to setup.
 Prepare to run automated tests.
-Install busser and related gems on on... kitchen test [INSTANCE|REGEXP|all]              # Test (destroy, create, converge, setup, verify and destroy) one or more instances kitchen verify [INSTANCE|REGEXP|all]            # Change instance state to verify.
+Install busser and related gems on one or more instances kitchen test [INSTANCE|REGEXP|all]              # Test (destroy, create, converge, setup, verify and destroy) one or more instances kitchen verify [INSTANCE|REGEXP|all]            # Change instance state to verify.
 Run automated tests on one or more instances kitchen version                                 # Print Kitchen's version information